Preparing for Ministry Through Contextual Education

 • Are kept small

-• Are led by a regular faculty member
+• Are led by a regular faculty member or practitioner

 • May include case studies, learning goals, written assignments, short readings, self-reflection, and self-evaluation